 A Business Improvement District is a defined area wherein property owners are self-assessed to fund services that improve the overall quality of life for residents and visitors.
 These services supplement those provided by the City and can include additional cleaning and safety measures, advocacy, beautification, marketing and a variety of other services that go above and beyond to promote this important area.
 The Union Square BID was the first and is now the largest of the City’s existing property-based business improvement districts.
 We work collaboratively with City, community, and our members to support Union Square.

 A lively 27-block community surrounding Union Square Park in the heart of San Francisco makes up the Union Square BID.
 It is generally bordered on the north by Bush Street, on the east by Kearny Street, on the south by Market Street and on the west Taylor Street.
 Within this service area there are 600 parcels, which include both public and private ownership.

-- 13 FTE Safety and Hospitality Ambassadors provide the following services: public safety ambassadors who address quality of life issues, safety escorts, merchant visit requests.
+- Hospitality Ambassadors provide the following services: address quality of life issues, provide safety escorts, and provide business visits.

-- 4 FTE Member Services Representatives respond to cleaning and safety requests via phone, email and the Union Square Everywhere App between 6:30am–10:30pm daily.
+- Member Services Representatives respond to cleaning and safety requests via phone, and email 24 hours a day, 7 days a week.

-- 2 San Francisco Police Department 10B officers are on duty for the USBID for 20 hours daily 7am–5pm and 1pm–11pm.
-This officer mitigates crime, responds to requests from members and ensures enforcement of laws including quality of life matters.
+- San Francisco Police Department 10B officers are on duty for the Alliance for 16 hours daily, 7am-3p and 3p-11p.
+The officer mitigates crime, responds to request from members and ensures enforcement of laws including quality of life matters

 The Alliance is governed by a 23 member board of directors made up of the property and business owners and other stakeholders representing a variety of businesses in Union Square.
 All major measures are voted on by the Board of Directors, then given to the Alliance staff to implement.
 The Alliance also follows a Management Plan and contract with the City and County of San Francisco.